solidfire/solidfire-cli/README.md

 --virtualnetworktag

 A unique virtual network (VLAN) tag.
 Supported values are 1 to 4095 (the number zero (0) is not supported).

 --name

 User defined name for the new virtual network.

 --addressblocks

-Unique Range of IP addresses to include in the virtual network.Attributes for this parameter are:start: start of the IP address range.
-(String)size: numbre of IP addresses to include in the block.
+Unique Range of IP addresses to include in the virtual network.
+Attributes for this parameter are: start: start of the IP address range.
+(String) size: numbre of IP addresses to include in the block.
 (Integer)

 --netmask

 Unique netmask for the virtual network being created.

 --svip

 Unique storage IP address for the virtual network being created.

 --gateway

 --namespace

 --attributes

 List of Name/Value pairs in JSON object format.

 #### list ####
 Command: